Living in Nepal as a foreigner

 However for all the above one must also weigh in the positives.

 A beautiful environment that’s unlike any other in the world.
 Mountains, snow, lakes, wildlife, rain, sun etc – you name it Nepal has just about everything aside from the sea.

-The Nepalese people are warm, friendly and for the most part quite trustworthy.
+The Nepali people are warm, friendly and for the most part quite trustworthy.
 The food is wholesome, filling and varied.
-I have no issues at all with Nepalese food!
+I have no issues at all with Nepali food!

 It can be a wild and confusing place where nothing works.
 It’s maddening at times.
 But once you get over that then just go with the flow for the sake of your blood pressure and sanity.
 The reality is you can do more in Nepal and have more freedom than in most other places.
 Bus breaks down?
 No problem jump on the back of a truck filled with water buffalo along with everyone else.